What is missing?

 Well, quite a few things have been removed from the talent trees, and much of everything else has been moved around.
 Earth Shield

 has also been removed.
 Instead of choosing restoration as your specialization at level 10, you gain access to this spell.
 The spell itself already comes with nine charges built into it, making it right on par with where we left it.
 Gaining access to it at level 10 is a big deal as it will make leveling easier as restoration, and since it was a talent every restoration shaman took, it just made sense to make it a base spell.
 Healing Focus

 has also been moved from being a stand-alone talent; it has joined Healing Focus as a mastery.
 Really it merely renames the mastery they already had in place that formerly increased healing based on the amount of points spent in the restoration tree before moving it to a flat percentage.
 Improved Reincarnation

 is just flat-out gone.
 That makes a certain amount of sense, as I don't know too many people who actually utilized that talent.
-I mean after all, we're shaman -- we should never plan on dying!
+I mean after all, we're shaman -- we should never plan on dying!Tidal Mastery

 is also gone.
 While this was a 3-minute cooldown, it was one of the abilities we have had that was used in a regular rotation.
 It really is nowhere to be found.
 When I logged in, I checked the trainers, but it really is gone.
 This was sort of a shotgun for resto shaman, and I can tell you already I miss it when healing in instances.
 Focused Mind

 has gone the way of the dodo bird here, taken into extinction, nowhere to be found.
 I expected this to get cut, honestly.
 With all the other passive bonuses built into the tree, this would have been a bit of overkill.
 Also take into consideration the fact that a lot of end-game raiding resto shaman will usually be carrying enough haste to push Healing Wave close to a one-second cast time, and it this talent that becomes dangerous to balancing heals in Cataclysm

 Quite a bit of trimming there, don't you think?
+What has changed?